Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Methodology:

-arterial blood pH
+Arterial blood pH

 (norm 7.35 - 7.45)

-рС0 2 (norm 35 -45 mm Hg) Primary violation
+рС0 2 (normal 35 -45 mm Hg) Primary violation

 Reduced Increased Respiratory acidosis

-Reduced Norm or reduced Metabolic acidosis
+Reduced Normal or reduced Metabolic acidosis

 Promoted Increased or normal Metabolic alkalosis